 Spondyloarthropathies (joint disease of the vertebrae of the spine) or Ankylosing Spondylitis (spinal joints becoming inflamed and fused).

-How to Qualify for Benefits from a Back Problem
+How to Qualify for Benefits from Arthritis as a Back Problem

 One of the most common osteoarthritis afflictions is when it attacks the spinal vertebrae.
 To meet the SSA’s spinal listing requirements, you have osteoarthritis diagnosed in your spine, as well as: